LonamiWebs/Telethon/readthedocs/extra/basic/entities.rst

     .. code-block:: python

-        # dialogs are the "conversations you have open"
+        # Dialogs are the "conversations you have open".
-        # this method returns a list of Dialog, which
+        # This method returns a list of Dialog, which
-        # have the .entity attribute and other information.
+        # has the .entity attribute and other information.
         dialogs = client.get_dialogs(limit=200)

-        # all of these work and do the same
+        # All of these work and do the same.
         lonami = client.get_entity('lonami')
         lonami = client.get_entity('t.me/lonami')
         lonami = client.get_entity('https://telegram.dog/lonami')

-        # other kind of entities
+        # Other kind of entities.
         channel = client.get_entity('telegram.me/joinchat/AAAAAEkk2WdoDrB4-Q8-gg')
         contact = client.get_entity('+34xxxxxxxxx')
         friend  = client.get_entity(friend_id)

-        # using peers/input peers (note that the API may return these)
+        # Using Peer/InputPeer (note that the API may return these)
         # users, chats and channels may all have the same ID, so it's
         # necessary to wrap (at least) chat and channels inside Peer.
         from telethon.tl.types import PeerUser, PeerChat, PeerChannel